twigphp/Twig/doc/04-Extending-Twig.markdown

 >assignments by default (cf. the template designers chapter for more
 >information).

-First, we need to create a `Twig_TokenParser` class which will be able to parse this new language construct:
+Three steps are needed to define a new tag:

+  * Defining a Token Parser class (responsible for parsing the template code)

+  * Defining a Node class (responsible for converting the parsed code to PHP)

+  * Registering the tag in an extension

+### Registering a new tag

+Adding a tag in an extension can be done by overriding the `getTokenParsers()` method.
+This method must return an array of tags to add to the Twig
+environment:

     [php]
-    class Project_Twig_Set_TokenParser extends Twig_TokenParser
-    {
-      // ...
-    }

-Of course, we need to register this token parser in our extension class:

-    [php]
     class Project_Twig_Extension extends Twig_Extension
     {
       public function getTokenParsers()
       {
-        return array(new Project_Twig_Set_TokenParser());
+        return array(new Project_Set_TokenParser());
       }

       // ...
     }

+In the above code, we have added a single new tag, defined by the `Project_Set_TokenParser` class.
+The `Project_Set_TokenParser` class is responsible for parsing the tag and compiling it to PHP.

+### Defining a Token Parser

-Now, let's see the actual code of the token parser class:
+Now, let's see the actual code of this class:

     [php]
-    class Project_Twig_Set_TokenParser extends Twig_TokenParser
+    class Project_Set_TokenParser extends Twig_TokenParser
     {
       public function parse(Twig_Token $token)
       {